SiliconLabs/wifi_combo_applications/SiWx917/wlan/iot-pa-wifi-si917_query_commands/readme.md

 ## Purpose/Scope

-This application demonstrates the implementation of the APIs of WLAN, Common, Network Manager, and si91x device management, which are used to retrieve data for both AP and STA modes.
+This application demonstrates the implementation of APIs of different SiWG917 query commands for Wi-Fi in both STA and AP mode.
+Please refer to the [API reference guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-summary/) for more details.

 ## Prerequisites/Setup Requirements